roman-milk/roman-milk.github.io/fucking-evolution.md

  "Will you pull out?"

  "No. I'm going to fill you with my cum.
 If you don't want my cum, I'll leave."
-Report_Story #3